Language education

 Language education refers to the processes and practices of teaching a second or foreign language.
 Its study reflects interdisciplinary approaches, usually including some applied linguistics.
 There are four main learning categories for language education: communicative competencies, proficiencies, cross-cultural experiences, and multiple literacies.

 Need

 Increasing globalization has created a great need for people in the workforce who can communicate in multiple languages.
 Common languages are used in areas such as trade, tourism, diplomacy, technology, media, translation, interpretation and science.
-Many countries such as Korea (Kim Yeong-seo, 2009), Japan (Kubota, 1998) and China (Kirkpatrick & Zhichang, 2002) frame education policies to teach at least one foreign language at the primary and secondary school levels.
+Many countries, such as Korea (Kim Yeong-seo, 2009), Japan (Kubota, 1998), and China (Kirkpatrick & Zhichang, 2002), frame education policies to teach at least one foreign language at the primary and secondary school levels.
 Further, the governments of some countries have more than one official language; such countries include India, Singapore, Malaysia, Pakistan, and the Philippines.
-According to GAO (2010), China has recently been putting importance on foreign language learning, especially English.
+According to the GAO (2010), China has recently been placing greater emphasis on foreign language learning, especially English.